Last updated: 24 May 2020

 Rights of ways are not being maintained in the usual way.

 Many paths are near to farmers and local people's homes and their families.
 We need to ensure that they are kept safe so please observe the new temporary signage.
+Resources for farmers and landowners can be found below.

 Some alternative permitted paths have been made available to maintain social distancing and protect residents and local communities.
 If you see a sign for a permitted path, please follow the way markers along the temporary route.
-Maintain social distance and hand wash / sanitise after touching any shared surfaces in line with government social distancing advice.
+Maintain social distance and hand wash or sanitise after touching any shared surfaces in line with government social distancing advice.

 Our three information centres at Keswick, Bowness on Windermere and Ullswater will be closed to visitors from 18 March.
 You can contact our TIC staff for information about those areas of the National Park by email: